 History Curriculum Overview

-We teach History at our school in a way that inspires our children to want to know about the past.
+At Thornton Primary School, we teach History in a way that inspires our children to want to know about the past.
 The curriculum includes historical events that have occurred in Britain, from the earliest times to the present day.
 Our children are encouraged to consider these times and how people’s lives have been influenced as a result.

-There are opportunities for our children to know and understand significant aspects of history from the wider world.
-This includes the nature of ancient civilizations and the expansion and dissolution of empires, relating this to their geography work.
-Our children engage in field trips to experience the various aspects of historical enquiry.
-They are encouraged to think critically when exploring a range of sources, asking perceptive questions, weighing up evidence, making connections and record their own structured accounts.
+There are opportunities for our children to know and understand significant aspects of history form the wider world, including the nature of ancient civilizations and the expansion and dissolution of empires.
+Our children will engage in field trips to experience the various aspects of historical enquiry.
+They will be taught to think critically when exploring a range of sources, asking perceptive questions, weighing up evidence, whilst trying to form connections and record their own structured accounts.

-We support our SEND children by pre-teaching subject specific vocabulary and scaffolding work where appropriate.
-Methods of recording are adapted to support children with a range of needs, if required.
+We support our SEND children by pre-teaching subject specific vocabulary and adapting work where appropriate.
+Methods of recording are changed to support children with a range of needs, if required.